EKEC 261 / EU Regulation

 Emirates is one of the world's largest international airlines — and EC261 applies to all EU departures.

 Emirates is the world's fourth-largest airline by scheduled revenue passenger-kilometers and the largest in the Middle East.
-Operating from its Dubai (DXB) hub, Emirates serves 150+ destinations with a fleet of wide-body aircraft.
+Operating from its Dubai (DXB) hub, Emirates serves destinations across its network with a fleet of wide-body aircraft.
 EC261 applies to all Emirates flights departing EU/EEA airports, making many long-haul claims from European departures eligible for compensation.

 UAE General Civil Aviation Authority (GCAA) / UK CAA (UK-departing flights)